Skip to content

 Dashboard

-• Negative control effectiveness values render as explicit mitigants, with an inline formula so the logic is self-evident on screen
+• Negative control effectiveness renders as explicit mitigants, with the formula visible on screen

 BSA/AML Risk Dashboard showing inherent risk, control effectiveness, and residual risk at a glance with weighted category heatmap and risk alerts